Tom Carvel was a self-made success story whose name is synonymous with the product he created—soft-serve ice cream.

 Carvel’s Early Life

 Born in Greece and named Athanassios Karvelas, Tom Carvel and his family emigrated to the United States in 1910.
 Tom was only 4 at time.
-The family—or perhaps the immigration officer at Ellis Island–shortened the family’s last name to Carvel.
+At some point, perhaps before they even left Greece, the family shortened their last name to Carvel.
 Tom was one of seven children, and his parents quickly realized that life would be easier outside New York City.
 They settled in Stratford, Connecticut, where the family grew up.

 The children all understood that even if they had American dreams, they needed to become self-supporting.
 Tom dreamed of a career as a drummer, and in his early twenties, he played in a Dixieland band.
 To make ends meet, he worked as a test driver for the Studebaker car company.
 On weekends, he drove an ice cream truck.
 This changed Carvel’s life trajectory.